ArkEcosystem/core/packages/core-snapshots-cli/README.md

 ```
 Above command will rollback the chain to block height of 350 000.

+If the `-h` or `--height` argument is not set, the command will rollback the chain to the last completed round.

 ## Security
 If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
 All security vulnerabilities will be promptly addressed.